 Psychology is one of Iowa’s most popular undergraduate majors.
 It provides a foundation for advanced study in psychology and related disciplines as well as in areas such as business, law, medicine, and communication.

 The program involves a broad curriculum, training students in the study of individual behavior through human and animal studies.
-You'll have access to a comprehensive advising system that includes individual faculty and peer advisers and an academic coordinator of undergraduate education.
+You will have access to a comprehensive advising system that includes individual faculty and peer advisers as well as an academic coordinator of undergraduate education.

 Many research laboratories in the Department of Psychology have openings for undergraduate research assistants.
 You may become involved in all aspects of research, from scheduling and running subjects to analyzing data.
 Depending on the lab, you may speak to clients, run infant test sessions, and even design your own research projects.